polezo/0x-monorepo/packages/website/md/docs/0xjs/1.0.0/installation.md

 ### Wiki

-Check out our [wiki](https://0xproject.com/wiki) for articles on how to get 0x.js setup with TestRPC, Infura and more!
+Check out our [wiki](https://0xproject.com/wiki) for articles on how to get 0x.js setup with Ganache, Infura and more!